Unfortunately, the reliquaries cannot be visited at present.

 Photography and video recording for personal use only (i.e. no publication of any kind) is permitted in the Munich Residence, but without flash or tripod.
 We regret that wedding shootings inside are not possible.
 Special permission is required – and there may also be a charge – for all photography and films taken for further use, as well as for the flying of drones / multicopters.

 No large bags (from 35 x 30 x 12 cm), rucksacks or bulky objects may be taken into the Residence.
 These may be left at the free supervised cloakroom.

 For conservational reasons you may not take your child’s pram or buggy into the exhibition rooms of the Residence Museum and the Treasury.
 Free buggies are available for the duration of your visit.

 No dogs or other animals may be taken into the Residence.
-Unfortunately, we cannot offer supervision for animals brought along.
+We cannot offer supervision for animals brought along.
 Please keep dogs on an lead in the Court Garden.